schaarschmidt/blog/source/_posts/2013-02-18-tricks-of-the-rails-development-trade-learned-while-updating-applications.markdown

 ---

-As I'm sure most of us are aware, rails recently had some security holes brought to light and fixed.
+As I'm sure most of us are aware, Rails recently had some security holes brought to light and fixed.

 These are my notes after upgrading about a dozen applications, many of them twice in the past month or two.